wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-connector-producer-example.md

 Given below is a sample scenario that demonstrates how to send messages to a Kafka broker via Kafka topics.
 The `publishMessages` operation allows you to publish messages to the Kafka brokers via Kafka topics.

+!!!
+Info
+    You can try out this example using both 3.0.0 and 3.1.0 versions of the Kafka connector.

 ## What you'll build

 Given below is a sample API that illustrates how you can connect to a Kakfa broker with the `init` operation and then use the `publishMessages` operation to publish messages via the topic.
 It exposes Kakfa functionalities as a RESTful service.
 Users can invoke the API using HTTP/HTTPs with the required information.